Bsal13/Offensive-Security-Proving-Grounds-Boxes/Fail (Intermediate) Linux Box.md

 # Privilege Escalation
 ## Local Enumeration

-#### -Ran "LunEnum.sh" script and found user "fox" is an owner of "fail2ban" group:
+- We download the LinEnum.sh script on the target machine

+- After running the "LinEnum.sh" script, we discover that user "fox" belongs to the "fail2ban" group:

 ![](Images/Pasted%20image%2020221016091122.png)

-#### -Googled "fail2ban privilege escalation" and found the following webpage showing the steps to escalate privileges:
+- After searching for "fail2ban privilege escalation" on Google, we discover the following web page that outlines how to do so:

 ![](Images/Pasted%20image%2020221016091817.png)

 ![](Images/Pasted%20image%2020221016091921.png)